Tips for Great Senior Portraits

 4. Bring Some Props

 What makes you who you are?
 Are you into sports?
 Do you have a a beloved pet?
-Our third tip for great senior portraits: Bring a prop that represents your favorite hobby.
+Our fourth tip for great senior portraits: Bring a prop that represents your favorite hobby.

 Hats, jackets, sports equipment, your motorcycle, your dog, or anything you feel tells the story of you.
 It will bring your pictures to life!